 3. Non-Disparagement: While comparative advertising involves highlighting differences, it should not resort to disparaging remarks about competitors.
 Ethical considerations dictate that businesses focus on their strengths rather than undermining others.

-Five critical issues arise when businesses engage in disparagement and make false claims in comparative advertising.
-First, disparagement examples often involve misleading statements that undermine a competitor's product or service.
-Such statements can lead to legal actions based on defamation, as they may cause harm to a competitor's reputation and economic standing.
+Disparagement presents particular risks in comparative advertising contexts.
+Misleading statements that undermine a competitor’s product or service can lead to legal actions based on defamation, as they may cause harm to a competitor’s reputation and economic standing.
 Companies must tread carefully to avoid crafting narratives that can be construed as malicious or unfounded.

-How can businesses effectively safeguard themselves in the landscape of comparative advertising?
-One of the most critical strategies is the implementation of robust documentation practices.
+Robust documentation practices are one of the most critical strategies for effectively safeguarding a business in the landscape of comparative advertising.
 Proper documentation not only serves as a defense against potential legal challenges but also enhances the credibility of comparative claims made by a business.
-In this context, effective evidence collection is paramount.
+In this context, effective evidence collection is paramount to building a defensible record of the basis for each comparative claim.

 To ensure thorough documentation, businesses should consider the following key practices: